SamArgt/AudioSourceSep/README.md

 Script to train Glow model

 ### train_noisy_glow.py
-Script to fine-tune trained glow model at different noise levels the BASIS Separation Algorithm
+Script to fine-tune trained glow model at different noise levels for the BASIS Algorithm

 ### run_basis_sep.py
-Script to run the BASIS Separation algorithm on the MNIST, CIFAR10 dataset or MelSpectrograms
+Script to run the BASIS algorithm on the MNIST, CIFAR10 dataset or MelSpectrograms

 ### melspec_inversion_basis.py
 Script to inverse the MelSpectrograms from BASIS back to the time domain.